The biggest threats to security are sitting next to you

 About the Author

-Kevin McCaney is the executive editor of GCN.
-Follow him on Twitter: @KevinMcCaney.
+Kevin McCaney is a former editor of Defense Systems and GCN.